How staff can request digitised copies of chapters and articles for reading lists and learn.gold.

 Material personally owned by individuals can only be scanned in exceptional circumstances.

-Types of 'Excluded Material' which may not be copied under the Licence are works within the following categories:
+Types of 'Excluded Material' that may not be copied under the Licence include the following categories:

 - printed music (including the words)

 - any work on which the copyright owner has expressly and prominently stipulated that it may not be copied